guiGarcia42/FlutterDrawerExercise/README.md

-# checkpoint1
+# FlutterExercise

-A new Flutter project exercise.
+A new Flutter project practicing using Drawer and ListView Widgets.